NEXT fieldS: FEB 24 - 28 '27 FULL

 PHYSICAL LEVEL

 Moderate.
 Walking, outdoor time and practical effort.
 Not extreme.
+Nothing to pass or fail, the harder moments are chosen, not imposed.

 PHONE AND TECH